payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/ansible_app.rst

 Right now we have only workload that belong to the EPG of Tenant LAX

-Let's add workload that belongs to Tenant SJC as well.
+Let's add an application on the BIG-IP that contains workload that belongs to Tenant SJC as well.

 .. note::

-   Hint: Go to Application Services tab on the F5 ACI ServiceCenter and deploy a new parition and application using (Follow section XYZ for reference)
+   Go to Application Services tab on the F5 ACI ServiceCenter and deploy a new parition and application

-   - Workload IPs: 10.193.102.2 and 10.193.102.2 (the difference is the third octect from workload in Tenant LAX)
+   Example:

+   - Partition Name: "DemoParitionSJC"

+   - Application Name: "DemoApplicationSJC"

+   Change the stub code to relect the following

    - Virtual IP: 10.10.20.100

+   - Pool member IPs: 10.193.102.2 and 10.193.102.3 (the difference is the third octect from workload in Tenant LAX)

+   Also open POSTMAN go to Collection 'EndPoint Managment', go to request 'Add EndPoint SJC'

+   - Change the payload to

+     - <fvRsPathAtt tDn="topology/pod-1/paths-102/pathep-[eth1/3]" encap="vlan-2003"/>

+     - Click send

+   - This will add another learned endpoint to the Tenant SJC on the APIC

 Once you have deployed the configuration, go to the Visibility tab and choose the partition you created, select the VIP table you will see your VIP with the workload belong to SJC Tenant/App/EPG

-Now change the vars.yml to point to the new Tenant and EPG (EPG name is the same in both tenants)
+Now change the **vars.yml** to point to the new Tenant and EPG (EPG name is the same in both tenants)

 .. code-block:: rst